rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

 origin   https://github.com/wilsonmar/wilsonmar.github.io.git (push)
    </pre>

+   If you forked a repo, you would also define an "upstream" location for the original repo.

 0. Transfer all commits to the remote server that are not already there:

    <tt><strong>
-   git push origin
+   git push origin master
    </strong></tt>

-   NOTE: "origin" does not need to be specified because it's the default.
+   NOTE: "origin" location does not need to be specified if it's the default.

+   The "master" branch does not need to be specified if it's the default of origin.

+   The branch does need to be specified if it's to "upstream" or other non-origin location.

    Sample response:

    <pre>
+   ???
    </pre>

+   <a name="GitPushTag"></a>

    ### Git Push tags #